shundhammer/qdirstat/README.md

     you can now turn off auto-resizing of the tree columns for the current session.

+  - Added a .desktop file so QDirStat should now show up in the menu of the major desktop environments (KDE, GNOME, Xfce, Unity, ...) and in their file managers' "Open With" menus when you right-click a directory.

 - 2016-01-29

   - Since the missing tabs in the config dialog will also have a list of things